Kevin Conroy: Personal life

-In a 2016 interview with The New York Times promoting the animated adaptation of The Killing Joke, Conroy revealed that he was gay.
+In a 2016 interview with The New York Times promoting the animated adaptation of Batman: The Killing Joke, Kevin Conroy revealed that he was gay.
 As part of DC Comics' 2022 Pride anthology, Conroy wrote "Finding Batman", a story that recounted his life and experiences as a gay man.
-It received critical acclaim upon release.
+It received critical acclaim upon release, and posthumously won Conroy the 2023 Eisner Award for Best Short Story.

 He was married to Vaughn C. Williams at the time of his death.

 Conroy made an effort to conceal his homosexuality throughout most of his career.
-He spoke in "Finding Batman" about the discrimination he faced once potential collaborators and employers found out about his homosexuality.
+He spoke in "Finding Batman" about the discrimination he faced once potential collaborators and employers discovered his homosexuality.
 Conroy said that on multiple occasions he had been removed from consideration for acting jobs due to his sexual orientation.

 Conroy made frequent appearances at comic book conventions; his last convention was in Connecticut in July 2022.

 Death

-Conroy died at Mount Sinai Hospital in New York City from colorectal cancer on November 10, 2022, at age 66.
-He did not publicly disclose that he was ill.
-Conroy's death was announced in a press release issued by parent company Warner Bros.
-Discovery.
+Conroy died at Mount Sinai Hospital in New York City on November 10, 2022, at age 66, of intestinal cancer.
 Upon news of his death, DC Comics gave free online access to "Finding Batman" as a way to honor Conroy.
-His co-stars, such as Mark Hamill and Tim Daly, and other celebrities paid tribute on social media.
+"Finding Batman" went on to win the 2023 Eisner Award for Best Short Story.
+His co-stars, including Mark Hamill, Tim Daly, Tara Strong, and numerous other figures paid tribute to Conroy on social media.